Cerebral Palsy and Related Conditions

 One Convenient Location

 At our specialized Cerebral Palsy and Related Conditions (CPRC) Clinic at Lenox Baker Children’s Hospital, your child can be seen by several specialists in a single day.
-Our goal is to keep your medical visits to a minimum and to enable your child’s care team to share information and coordinate treatment.
+Our goals are to keep your medical visits to a minimum and to enable your child’s care team to share information and coordinate treatment.

 Coordinated Care